Kajra Re

-Kajra Re is a song composed by Shankar–Ehsaan–Loy, written by Gulzar and sung by the playback singers Alisha Chinoy, Shankar Mahadevan and Javed Ali.
-It is from the 2005 film Bunty Aur Babli, starring Amitabh Bachchan, Abhishek Bachchan and Rani Mukerji.
-Aishwarya Rai plays a courtesan trying to express her desires to attract the male, or her client.
-It features Amitabh and Abhishek at a nightclub and Aishwarya Rai, making a special appearance in the film, sings for Amitabh while ignoring Abhishek's approaches.
+"Kajra Re" is a song composed by Shankar–Ehsaan–Loy, written by Gulzar and sung by the playback singers Alisha Chinai, Shankar Mahadevan and Javed Ali.
+It is included in the soundtrack of the 2005 film Bunty Aur Babli, starring Amitabh Bachchan, Abhishek Bachchan and Rani Mukerji.
+The music video features Amitabh and Abhishek at a nightclub while Aishwarya Rai, in a special appearance, plays a courtesan trying to express her desires to attract the male, or her client, sings for Amitabh while ignoring Abhishek's approaches.
 Amitabh eventually joins Abhishek and Aishwarya in the singing and dancing.

 Production and development

-Kajra Re is inspired from a folk song from the Braj region, in which the celebrated dark eyes are Krishna's.
+"Kajra Re" is inspired from a folk song from the Braj region, in which the celebrated dark eyes are Krishna's.
+The song originated in Vrindavan and is traditionally attributed to the Rasik Saint Shri Haridas Baba.
+Over time, it was transmitted through informal performances and adaptations, eventually gaining recognition beyond its original religious and regional context.

 The words "Tujhse milna Purani Dilli mein..." ("...meet you in Old Delhi") have been rendered by Amitabh Bachchan.
 It was a very famous "item number" from the movie Bunty Aur Babli.
 Uncommon to other "item numbers", the music was influenced by the genre of kajari.
 The trio have used sitar to make it sound more Indian.
 Amitabh Bachchan, after initially hearing the song, demanded a few changes, but the director, Shaad Ali, and producer, Aditya Chopra, convinced him against them.
 The song was composed in half a day.
 Alisha was chosen for the female vocals since her anglicized accent was meant to provide an essentially different intonation.